 Make Your Social Media A Positive Experience

-Social media is either your favorite place to be, filled with cute animal videos and fun stories from friends.
-Or its a nightmare from hell filled with arguing, rash opinions, elections & politics, stress, and hate speech.
+Social media is your favorite place to be, filled with cute animal videos and fun stories from friends.
+Or it’s a nightmare from hell filled with arguing, rash opinions, elections & politics, stress, and hate speech.

 You are not obligated to follow anyone that is not good for your mental health, just because you know them.

-You are allowed to unfollow any people or groups that are not helping you reach your goals.
+You shouls unfollow any people or groups that are not helping you reach your goals.

 If they are hurting your mental health, unfollow them.

-Follow With Love, Me on Instagram, Facebook, or Pinterest.
+Follow With Love, Me on Instagram, Facebook, Pinterest, or TikTok.
 We only give you inspiration to reach your mental health goals.
 And some cute dog pics to help boost your mood & teach you about psychiatric service dogs.

 Create a Home Sanctuary

 My husband is military so we move often.
-And while I did hang photos, I never really made those houses a home.
+And while I hung photos, I never really made those houses a home.

 HUGE MISTAKE ON MY PART.